OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 As mentioned above, liquidity will continuously flow between unlocked -> locked -> unlocked -> locked as each next round starts.
 If an LP wishes to stop this cycle, they will need to show up between round N settling and round N + 1's auction starting; in this short (few hour) window, all liquidity is unlocked, so LPs can withdraw what they wish, and let the rest become locked into the next auction.

 This is not ideal since an LP may not be able to time this window, instead, during each round, an LP can choose to "queue" a withdrawal.
 For example, Alice has 1 ETH locked into the vault for the current round.
 She wants to exit most of her position after this round, but does not think she will be awake when the current round settles and before the next auction starts.
 To overcome this, Alice uses the `queue_withdrawal` function described earlier to queue 75% of her position for withdrawal.
-This means once the current round settles, 75% of Alices remaining liquidity (1 ETH minus her cut of the payout if there is one) is "stashed" aside, the reamining 25% becomes unlocked, and eventually locked a few hours later.
+This means once the current round settles, 75% of Alices remaining liquidity (1 ETH minus her cut of the payout if there is one) is "stashed" aside, the remaining 25% becomes unlocked, and eventually locked a few hours later.
 Alice can then show up any time in the future and collect her stash.

 #### Notes